TsvetanRaykov/Hydra.Education/README.md

 ## Request a demo

 The platform is deployed for tests in Azure cloud.
-If you interested in it, please contact me to continue discussion, and you may receive a link to enter the playgroud.
+If you interested in it, please [contact me](https://forms.office.com/r/tHPsQ4yHH1), and you may receive a link to enter the playgroud.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScIJQleCyW864G4HAwUuqUBSvisya-kh92AV-wkUl8BxbdvpA/viewform?embedded=true" width="640" height="709" frameborder="0" marginheight="0" marginwidth="0">Зарежда се…</iframe>